Beginner's Guide to Shipping From Home on eBay

 Padded Flat Rate Envelopes (PFRE)

 USPS offers a padded flat rate mailer that is perfect for some clothing items, household items, books, and other smaller items.
-The shipping cost is around $7 and the weight can go up to 70 pounds, but they are not designed for breakables.
+As of Jan.
+2021, the shipping cost is $7.15 and the weight can go up to 70 pounds, but they are not designed for breakables.
 The PFRE is a case of "when it fits it ships."
 Do not shove large items in these mailers just to save money.
 When packing items, keep the buyers' needs in mind.
 Not only can envelopes burst open, but buyers have the opportunity to rate sellers on eBay regarding shipping.

 If an item must go Priority and it won't fit in a PFRE, the next option is a Tyvek envelope.
 These are larger than PFREs and are made of a paper and fiber material that is moisture-proof, durable, and flexible.
 The Tyvek is good for larger clothing items, linens, blankets, stuffed animals (plush), some handbags, and soft goods that won't crush.
 Use a Tyvek instead of a box when it makes sense.
 Boxes add weight, and weight adds to the cost of shipping.
 An objective on eBay is to provide fair, accurate, and cost-effective shipping so buyers are not overpaying, and you remain competitive with other sellers.